whatsopt/WhatsOpt-Doc/README.md

 ## Developper documentation

-For a deeper knowledge of the implementation of WhatsOpt, you can browse the [developer documentation](https://whatsopt.readthedocs.io).
+For some implementation details of WhatsOpt, you can browse the [developer documentation](https://whatsopt.readthedocs.io).
-As WhatsOpt exposes some REST web services, you have access to the [their OpenAPI documentation here](https://ether.onera.fr/whatsopt/api_doc).
+As WhatsOpt exposes some REST web services, you have access to [their OpenAPI documentation here](https://ether.onera.fr/whatsopt/api_doc).

 ## Citation